strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 ## Creating a `EntityTraversalAdapter`

-As mentioned above besides `neo4j-ogm` and `spring-data-neo4j` we were forced to use custom CRUD implementations based on Gremlin.
-This has its advantages as it allow for us to optimize OGM entities and make them faster then common `neo4j-ogm` provide out of the box.
-The main thing of the Gremlin based CRUD is `EntityTraversalAdapter` which is a strategy for create/update, read/delete operations.
-The concrete `EntityTraversalAdapter` provide [Anonymous traversals](http://tinkerpop.apache.org/docs/current/tutorials/gremlins-anatomy/) for each of the operations on specific entity type.
-These traversals used in Gremlin based repositories to perform common CRUD operations:
+As mentioned above, besides `neo4j-ogm` and `spring-data-neo4j`, we were forced to use custom CRUD implementations based on Gremlin.
+This has its advantages, as it allows us to optimize OGM entities and make them faster than what the common `neo4j-ogm` provides out of the box.
+The main thing of the Gremlin based CRUD is `EntityTraversalAdapter` which is a strategy for create/update/read/delete operations.
+The concrete `EntityTraversalAdapter` provides [Anonymous Traversals](http://tinkerpop.apache.org/docs/current/tutorials/gremlins-anatomy/) for each operation of the specific entity type.
+These traversals are used in Gremlin-based repositories to perform common CRUD operations:

-- `fold` to construct entity instance based on Vertex/Edge and it's properties
+- `fold` : to construct entity instance based on vertex/edge and its properties
-- `unfold` to extract entity properties into Vertex/Edge and it's properties
+- `unfold` : to extract entity properties into vertex/edge and its properties
-- `cascade` to cascade other Vertices/Edges within delete if needed
+- `cascade` : to cascade other vertices/edges within delete if needed

 The `EntityTraversalAdapter` implementations can also use each other to support relations between entities, inheritance and cascade operations.